 I consistently try to convince them I’m not the guy to listen to, but they keep asking for advice, so I keep sharing.
 One question I’m asked frequently is very generic: What advice would you give to someone just starting in ministry?

 Well, there’s a bunch probably, but I have a few I go to frequently.

 Here are 7 pieces of advice I give to young pastors:

-Prioritize your life – You’ll be pulled in many directions.
+You’ll be pulled in many directions.
 Make sure you have a plan for your time and center it around what you want to accomplish and where you want to be in the years to come.
 Don’t neglect your family for the ministry or destroy your ministry for temporary pleasures of the world.
 (You might read THIS POST on balance in life.)
 Priorities should be in place before the world throws all it will throw at you.
 You’ll have lots of opportunities to do many things.
 Make sure you can look back someday and see you at least attempted to do the right things.